Blatnice pod Svatým Antonínkem

 Blatnice pod Svatým Antonínkem is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 1,900 inhabitants.

 Geography

 Blatnice pod Svatým Antonínkem is located about 26 km northeast of Hodonín and 34 km southwest of Zlín.
 It lies in the Vizovice Highlands.
 The highest point is the hill Střečkův kopec at 361 m above sea level.
 The Svodnice Stream flows through the municipality.

 History

 The first written mention of Blatnice pod Svatým Antonínkem is from 1046.
-It was located on a trade route.
+The settlement was situated along a trade route.
 The first mentions of the local wine production are from the late 13th and early 14th centuries.